CWALabs/SkyCMS/README.md

   - Cloudflare R2 for BLOB storage
   - Any SMB or NFS persistent file share storage
 - **Edge Hosting Options**
-  - Cloudflare Workers + R2: Origin-less static hosting at the edge
+  - Cloudflare R2 + Rules: Origin-less static hosting at the edge (no Worker required)

 ## 📁 Project Structure